 Question: Can students with a F-1 visa receive funds from their own businesses while still enrolled at Davidson?

-Answer: No, students with a F-1 visa cannot receive funds from their own businesses while enrolled at Davidson unless they work with International Student Programs to apply to USCIS, and be approved for, pre-completion Optional Practical Training .
+Answer: No, students with a F-1 visa cannot receive funds from their own businesses while in the U.S. and enrolled at Davidson unless they work with International Student Engagement to apply to USCIS, and be approved for, pre-completion Optional Practical Training .
 Receiving pre-completion OPT is discouraged and takes away from the available OPT post-graduation.
+International students should talk with International Student Engagement before engaging in any business ventures in the U.S.

 Question: Can students with a F-1 visa receive awards after graduation?

-Answer: Yes, students with a F-1 visa can receive awards after graduation, as long as they meet certain conditions, such as having approved post-completion OPT or leaving the U.S.
+Answer: Yes, students with a F-1 visa can receive awards after graduation, as long as they meet certain conditions, such as having approved post-completion OPT and pursuing a business idea directly related to their major field of study, or leaving the U.S.

 Question: What is post-completion OPT, and why is it important for receiving awards after graduation?